MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     /// Add an event handler for the `FaviconChanged` event.
     /// The `FaviconChanged` event is raised when the
     /// [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon)
-    /// of the top-level document changes or if script dynamically changes the favicon.
+    /// when the favicon had a different URL then the previous URL.
     /// The FaviconChanged event will be raised for first navigating to a new
-    /// document, whether or not a document declares a Favicon in HTML.
+    /// document, whether or not a document declares a Favicon in HTML if the
+    /// favicon is different from the previous fav icon.
 The event will
     /// be raised again if a favicon is declared in its HTML or has script
     /// to set its favicon.
 The favicon information can then be retrieved with
     /// `GetFavicon` and `FaviconUri`.